laurentszyster/JSONMessage.php/README.md

 A convenience class to validate a PHP associative array as a typed JSON message with mandatory properties and default values.

+Requirements
+---
+- box an associative array with conveniences for JSON message validation
+- implement a uniform JSON representation to identify messages
+- provide the static functions `is_map(array)` and `is_list(array)`
+- support PHP 5.2

 Synopsis
 ---
 Use `JSONMessage` whenever a PHP function must validate the presence of keys, the type of values and supply defaults for an associative array.

+### Validation

 For instance in a function that validates options for an SQL query builder: